rhofvendahl/webpack-heroku-minimal/README.md

-## RGR.js
+## Webpack-Heroku Minimal Template

-A minimal template for running an Express.js server on Heroku.
+A minimal template for running an Express.js server on Heroku with Webpack (the webpack development server won't work there).

 ## Installing

 ```
 git clone https://github.com/rhofvendahl/webpack-heroku-minimal
-cd express-webpack-template
+cd webpack-heroku-minimal

 npm install
 ```